Subscribe to our newsletter

 In hockey they do not play halves but three periods.
 This makes betting that alternate market equivalent to 1H/2H a little different.
 The Over/Unders are going to be lower per period since there is action in a period than a half.

-Along with this the spreads and money lines will vary greatly from the total game spreads and money lines because in hockey it is not uncommon for teams to have a bad period in a game but play well the other two.
+Along with this, the spreads and money lines will vary greatly from the total game spreads and money lines because in hockey it is not uncommon for teams to have a bad period in a game, but play well in the other two.

-Baseball innings works the same way as hockey periods and football halves but instead of 2 halves or 3 periods there are 9 innings.
+Baseball innings work the same way as hockey periods and football halves but instead of two halves or three periods, there are nine innings.

 Just as in hockey this makes the variance between total game spreads and money lines and per inning spreads and money lines much greater.

-In baseball you also have to account for who is pitching.
-A team may have horrible odds to win the first 5 innings due to their opponent having their ace on the mound, but may have better odds on the full game result because of their opponents bullpen issues.
+In baseball, you also have to account for who is pitching.
+A team may have horrible odds to win the first five innings due to their opponent having their ace on the mound, but may have better odds on the full game result because of their opponent’s bullpen issues.

 Player props refer to the alternate markets involving the number of points, goals, runs, rebounds, yards thrown, tackles, rush yards, etc that a player may score or receive in a given game.
 Below are some of the more popular player props from the major sports leagues around.